aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/add-a-chart-in-a-worksheet/_index.md

 ---
-title: "Add a Chart in a Worksheet"
+title: "Add a Chart to a Worksheet"
 type: docs
 url: /charts/add/
 aliases: [/add-a-chart-in-a-worksheet/]
 weight: 20
-description: "Learn how to add a chart to a worksheet using the Aspose.Cells Cloud REST API, including request parameters, cURL example, and SDK code samples for multiple languages."
+description: "Learn how to add a chart to an Excel worksheet using Aspose.Cells Cloud API v3.0.
+Includes endpoint, parameters, cURL example, and SDK snippets."
-keywords: ["Aspose Cells", "add chart", "worksheet", "REST API", "cURL", "SDK", ".NET", "Java", "PHP", "Ruby", "Python", "Node.js", "Go"]
+keywords: ["add chart Aspose.Cells", "Aspose.Cells add chart API", "chart API REST", "Aspose.Cells SDK examples"]
 ---

-This REST API adds a new chart to a worksheet.
+This REST API adds a new chart to a worksheet. **Prerequisite:** a valid JWT token must be supplied in the `Authorization` header.

 ## REST API

 ```bash
 PUT http://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/charts